 Consumer Investments: The FCA is committed to publishing an update report on a half yearly basis with regard to its work to reduce the impact of consumer harm in the investment market and the insights we are gaining from it.
 Here is the latest report.

 Consumer Credit: In November 2020 the FCA updated its guidance for firms relating to the exceptional circumstances arising out of the coronavirus (Covid-19) pandemic and its impact on the financial situation of consumer credit customers.
 Follow the guidance here.

-Regulatory Initiatives Grid: The Financial Services Regulatory Initiatives Forum in May 2020 published the updated grid which sets out the regulatory pipeline across the Treasury [HMT], Bank of England [BoE], Financial Conduct Authority [FCA], Prudential Regulation Authority [PRA], Payment Systems Regulator [PSR] and the Competition and Markets Authority [CMA].
-It also includes some important work from the Information Commissioners Office (ICO).
+Regulatory Initiatives Grid: The publication of the second Grid of 2022 has been delayed due to the announced package of initiatives known as the Edinburgh Reforms.
 The GRID is published at least twice a year and outlines what is in the financial services regulatory pipeline to help manage the operational impact on firms of implementing initiatives from the Forum members.
 It outlines timings for initiatives that are multi-sector as well as sector specific work.
 The Forum continues to encourage feedback to ensure the Grid is as useful as possible.

-Consumer Credit: The review of the unsecured credit market, led by Chris Woolard was published in February 2020.
-It concentrates on how regulation can better support a healthy unsecured lending market, taking into account the impact of the coronavirus on employment security and credit scores, changes in business models and new developments in unsecured lending including the growth of unregulated products in retail and the workplace.
+Previous work on consumer credit includes the Review led by Chris Woolard published in February 2020.
+This concentrated on how regulation can better support a healthy unsecured lending market, taking into account the impact of the coronavirus on employment security and credit scores, changes in business models and new developments in unsecured lending including the growth of unregulated products in retail and the workplace.
 For more details you can view the report on the FCA's website.